Hittite grammar: Syntax

 Hittite is a head-final language, with subject-object-verb word order.

 Hittite syntax shows one noteworthy feature that is typical of Anatolian languages: commonly, the beginning of a sentence or clause is composed of either a sentence-connecting particle or otherwise a fronted or topicalized form, and a "chain" of fixed-order clitics is then appended.

 Yes-no questions were marked using prosodic features such as rising intonation.
 In writing, they were partially left unmarked: Scribes in Assyria and Babylonia who wrote Akkadian in cuneiform script (and later Hittites as well) sometimes indicated the interrogative intonation by a plene spelling of the vowel in the final syllable of the central word in the interrogative clause.
 Nevertheless, the use of this device in Hittite was rare and probably not codified.

 Verb conjugation

-When compared with other early-attested Indo-European languages, such as Ancient Greek and Sanskrit, the verb system is Hittite is morphologically relatively uncomplicated.
+When compared with other early-attested Indo-European languages, such as Ancient Greek and Sanskrit, the verb system in Hittite is morphologically relatively uncomplicated.
 There are two general verbal classes according to which verbs are inflected, the mi-conjugation and the ḫi-conjugation.
 The names are drawn by the ending of the first person singular in the present tense.
 Rose (2006) lists 132 ḫi-verbs and interprets the ḫi-mi oppositions as vestiges of a system of grammatical voice ("centripetal voice" vs. "centrifugal voice").